frankbraun/frankbraun.github.io/now/index.md

 ## Crypto again

-I'm deep in the rabbit hole right trying to wrap my head around the Zcash ecosystem.
+I'm deep in the rabbit hole trying to wrap my head around the Zcash ecosystem.

 ## Moving